alecmuffett/real-world-onion-sites/README.md

   - submit them separately
 - Check for SSL availability and upgrade to that if available
 - Check that the site is up and the link works
-- HTTP or HTTPS sites only
+- Stable sites, HTTP and/or HTTPS only
-- Stable sites only
 - No "onion-only" sites
   - this is for mainstream sites with onion presence